 Which OSCAL document formats does FedRAMP accept under RFC-0024?

-FedRAMP accepts OSCAL packages in JSON, XML, and YAML formats.
+FedRAMP accepts OSCAL packages in JSON, XML, and YAML formats (FedRAMP RFC-0024, January 2026).
 All three formats are equivalent for schema validation purposes.
 Teams should select the format their technical staff can maintain reliably.
-A valid package in any accepted format satisfies the requirement.
 The FedRAMP validation tools available at fedramp.gov process all three formats.
+Note that passing NIST schema validation is not the same as passing FedRAMP’s agency-specific extension validation.

-Do annual assessments after the deadline also require OSCAL format?
+Do annual assessments after the compliance milestone also require OSCAL format?

-Yes.
-Annual assessments conducted after September 30, 2026 must include machine-readable updates to the OSCAL package.
+For Class D (High) providers, yes.
+Annual assessments conducted after the November 1, 2027 milestone must include machine-readable updates to the OSCAL package.
 Assessment results from 3PAO evaluations must be encoded in OSCAL Assessment Results format.
 Control changes must trigger corresponding updates to the OSCAL SSP.
 The package becomes an ongoing, machine-readable record rather than a static authorization artifact.

 Does the SSP need to be completely rewritten for OSCAL conversion?